Rafi Blumenfeld ...

 Anyway, my publication list is updated regularly ... after a fashion.
 The rest not so much.
 If your time is short, I recommend to browse my 'Selected publications' and then move to the less frequently updated 'research interests' page.
 Much of the latter is distilled into limericks at the bottom of this page.
 You are, of course, welcome to visit all the pages but be warned that there is always the possibility of getting lost in the overgrown meandering paths.

 Often, when I finish developing a model or a theory, I write a limerick that summarises it.
-The weight and rythm is not always great, but they do describe, as accurately as possible in 5 lines, the modelling of the relevant physics.
+The weight and rythm are not always great, but they do describe, as accurately as possible in a limerick form, the modelling ideas and the relevant physics.

 Below are the limericks I wrote so far, each with a link to a paper that the work produced, if it has.